Are we modern lovers yet?

 In today’s modern era of shared economy, what used to be unthinkable a few years ago (sharing cab rides with strangers, sleeping on a stranger’s bed and so on) is commonplace today.
 Similarly, the concept of monogamy has started losing relevance in modern societies as we embrace YOLO and FOMO and what not.
 Given that we’re forging towards modern ways of loving, shouldn’t cliched roles of men and women in a romantic relationship also be outdated?

-You’d be surprised to know that our expectations of the opposite gender hasn’t evolved as much.
+You’d be surprised to know that our expectations of genders hasn’t evolved as much.

 Earlier this evening, I was chatting with a girlfriend who wondered if she could apply the same rigour of finding that perfect job to that of finding a perfect partner, to which I nonchalantly responded “Yes, why not”.
 She was worried that she’d be perceived as too forthcoming for a woman if she initiated every single conversation.
-Having been someone who has always chosen to go get what I’ve wanted on my own, I didn’t see much value in sitting around and waiting for something I knew I definitely wanted.
+Having been someone who has always chosen to go get what I’ve wanted on my own, I didn’t see the value in sitting around and waiting.

 While I thought that this girl might be overthinking, I was confident that men would more than welcome a woman taking the initiative and it could even be hot sometimes.
-So, I just advised her to follow her instincts and also, because I knew the guy in question.
-I knew he was quite progressive in his thinking.
+So, I just advised her to follow her instincts.
+In this case, I knew the guy in question to be someone who I’d otherwise consider as being quite progressive.

 Now, the problem with Bumble is that more often than not, women misuse this power by raising expectations of single men who are genuinely ready to meet these liberal thinking modern women, by not pursuing a chase that they appear to initiate.